Thailand’s Long-Term Resident Visa (LTR Visa Thailand)

 Yes, certain LTR visa categories may enjoy personal income tax reductions or investment privileges.
 Details depend on your situation.

-Yes, applicants must hold valid health insurance with minimum coverage set by BOI regulations (at least 50,000 USD), or show a minimum balance of 100,000 USD in an existing savings or current account as financial security.
-This ensures you are financially protected during your stay.
+Yes, applicants must demonstrate health insurance coverage of at least USD 50,000.
+Alternatively, they may show financial security by maintaining a minimum deposit of USD 100,000 in a savings or current account.
+This ensures that you are financially protected during your stay.

 Yes, LTR Visa holders can invest in Thai property, government bonds, or qualified businesses.
 Some LTR categories require this as part of the eligibility criteria.

-It is to note that the Long-Term Resident Visa Thailand itself does not override property ownership restrictions.
-This means that the LTR Visa holders must follow existing Thai laws on foreign ownership when purchasing a property, including condominium ownerships within permitted foreign quotas.
+It is to note that the LTR Visa does not provide an exception to Thai property laws.
+This means that the LTR Visa holders must comply with existing Thai property laws, such as foreign ownership quota for condominium ownerships.

 If you do not meet the LTR criteria, you may still be eligible for other visa options such as the Elite Visa, Retirement Visa (O-A/O-X), Business Visa, or Digital Nomad Visa (DTV).
 Skyinterlegal will guide you to the best alternative based on your goals.